University Commencement Ceremony

 Graduates who participate in live Commencement events will receive a diploma cover.
 Summer and Fall 2021 graduates have previously received their diplomas in the mail.
-Diplomas will be mailed to Spring 2021 graduates approximately six weeks after the end of the semester when grades have been verified and degrees conferred.
+Diplomas will be mailed to Spring 2022 graduates approximately six weeks after the end of the semester when grades have been verified and degrees conferred.
 These will be mailed to the address provided on the graduation packet.
-All 2020-21 graduates should make sure that both their preferred address and their diploma address in Banner are correct.
+All 2021-22 graduates should make sure that both their preferred address and their diploma address in Banner are correct.
 Students can update the address in Banner and then should inform the Registrar’s Office via email at firstname.lastname@example.org.

 Students who complete their degree requirements and have applied for graduation for the spring semester are part of that year’s graduating class (e.g. someone completing spring 2022 will be part of the class of 2021-22).
 They should plan to participate in the spring Commencement that corresponds with their graduation term.